• Skip to main content

 The most natural options on this list use natural earth pigments to achieve the stain colors and use a 100% natural (non-toxic) carrier as well.

-I also mention pigments that can be added to an alcohol-based shellac finish.
+You can also add pigments to an alcohol-based shellac finish.

 1. Linseed Oil with Stain